Our impact team hails from around the country and has deep and varied professional and industry expertise.

 Dr. Alicia Robb, Colorado

-Alicia is the Founder and CEO of Next Wave and the Managing Partner the Next Wave US Impact Fund and a Managing Partner of the Rising Tide Angel Training US Pilot Fund.
+Alicia is the Founder and CEO of Next Wave Impact and the Managing Partner the Next Wave US Impact Fund and a Managing Partner of the Rising Tide US Pilot Fund.
 She was previously a Senior Fellow with the Kauffman Foundation for more than a decade (www.kauffman.org).
-She is also the Founder and past Executive Director and Board Chair of the Foundation for Sustainable Development. (www.fsdinternational.org).
-Alicia received her Ph.D. in Economics from the University of North Carolina at Chapel Hill.
-She has previously worked with the the Federal Reserve Board of Governors and the Office of Economic Research in the SBA.
-She is a prolific author on the topic of entrepreneurship.
-In addition to numerous journal articles and book chapters, she is the co-author of A Rising Tide: Financing Strategies for Women-Owned Businesses and The Next Wave: Financing and Investing Strategies for Growth-Oriented Women Entrepreneurs by Stanford University Press, as well as Race and Entrepreneurial Success published by MIT Press.
-She is an active angel investor, a limited partner in three early stage angel funds, a mentor to various young firms, and an advisory board member for several nonprofit groups, including the Deming Center Venture Fund, the Good Food Institute, and the Foundation for Sustainable Development.
+She is also the Founder and past Executive Director and Board Chair of the Foundation for Sustainable Development. (www.fsd.org).
+Alicia received her M.S. and Ph.D. in Economics from the University of North Carolina at Chapel Hill.
+She previously worked as an economist with the the Federal Reserve Board of Governors and the Office of Economic Research in the SBA.
+She is a prolific author on the topics of entrepreneurship and entrepreneurial finance.
+In addition to numerous journal articles and book chapters, she is the co-author of A Rising Tide: Financing Strategies for Women-Owned Businesses and The Next Wave: Financing and Investing Strategies for Growth-Oriented Women Entrepreneurs published by Stanford University Press, as well as Race and Entrepreneurial Success published by MIT Press.
+She is an active angel investor, a limited partner in three early stage venture funds, a mentor to various young firms, and an advisory board member for several nonprofit groups, including the Deming Center Venture Fund, the Good Food Institute, and the Foundation for Sustainable Development.
 Click here to see more on Alicia, including some of her blogs and previous investments.

 Wendee Wolfson, Washington, D.C.